shipuicom/core/README.md

 - [x] Have the spk-menu use a popover
 - [x] Create a dialog service
 - [x] Go through all components and see if we can trim down the css maybe combine styles from different components
-- [ ] spk-menu should support arrow keys to navigate options
+- [x] spk-menu should support arrow keys to navigate options
-- [ ] Streamline general color variables
 - [ ] Move tooltips from style to a directive to use popovers
+- [ ] Streamline general color variables 10-70 instead of 100-900 (align with figma)
 - [ ] Create a datepicker input component
 - [ ] Create a datepicker range input component
 - [ ] Create a CSV input that create chips on comma (or enter) press
 - [ ] Create a accordion component
+- [ ] Create a spinner component
+- [ ] Rewrite range-slider (dosn't really work or isn't easy enough to use)
 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
 - [ ] Make colors optional/configurable (primary, accent, tertiary, warn, success) on a component level and generally
-- [ ] Add a spinner component
-- [ ] Rewrite range-slider (dosn't really work or isn't easy enough to use)
 - [ ] Create documentation with examples for all components
+- [ ] Refactor select component once again

-## Nice to haves for v1 beta
+### Nice to haves for v1 beta

 - [ ] Create a timepicker component
 - [ ] Add hotkeys to navigate spk-menu options